rineliniguezsosa/ip-address-tracker/README.md

 - Live Server will open a new tab in your browser with the URL http://127.0.0.1:5500/ (URL may vary).
 Here you can see your project in operation.

+**Note: At the moment my free geo.ipify subscription has ended so you will not be able to see important functionality.**